 - A Writing Tablet, small dry erase board from a dollar store and markers offer an endless drawing surface.

 - New coloring activity books or these Crayola Color Wonder packs are a mess-free and inexpensive surprise for the start of a road trip.

 Something to Hear

-Music cds are a must, but kid music can get old quick for the adults in the car.
+Music CDs are a must, but kid music can get old quickly for the adults in the car.
 We look for tunes that will entertain the whole family.

 - We love Seeds Family Worship.
 They are great songs that help the whole family memorize scripture.

 - Disney soundtracks make for some good silly fun while everyone sings along.
 The Lion King has always been a hit with our family.

 Road trips are great and with a little prior planning with some of these ideas getting there will be half the fun.